Syllabus and Discussion Seminars

 The readings and discussions are organized into the following Modules:

-MODULE I: THE OLD AND THE NEW – AN INTRODUCTION TO CITIZENSHIP, ENGAGEMENT, AND COMMUNITY
+MODULE I: AN INTRODUCTION TO CITIZENSHIP, ENGAGEMENT, AND COMMUNITY

 MODULE II: THE BIOLOGICAL, THE PSYCHOLOGICAL, AND THE SOCIAL IN COMMUNITY HEALTH

-MODULE III: LEADERSHIP, MANAGEMENT, AND EXECUTION: ESSENTIAL TOOLS OF GRASSROOTS CHANGE
+MODULE III: LEADERSHIP, STRATEGY, MANAGEMENT, AND EXECUTION: ESSENTIAL TOOLS FOR GRASSROOTS CHANGE

 MODULE IV: THE HEALTHCARE SYSTEM – FORCES, PROCESSES, STRUCTURES, AND CONSTRAINTS